isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [LibreOffice Impress](www.libreoffice.org) - More for presentations, but you can make posters, etc. in it too.
 [Linux, Mac, Windows]

 #### Presentations
 - [LibreOffice Impress](www.libreoffice.org) - A FOSS alternative for MS Powerpoint.
-[Linux, Mac, Windows]
+Great if you want a standard presentation experience with transitions, animations, etc. [Linux, Mac, Windows]
 - [Impressive](http://impressive.sourceforge.net/) - A neat tool for PDF presentations.
 Gives you some great interactivity with your slides.
+My main PDF presentation tool.
 [Linux, Windows]
 - [Lyx](https://www.lyx.org/) - Lyx will also help you make nice PDF presentations using LaTex styles/formatting.
 [Linux, Mac, Windows]
 - [Beamer](https://bitbucket.org/rivanvx/beamer/wiki/Home) - The presentation tool for LaTex presentations.
 Works well in tandem with Lyx.
-[Linux, and probably Mac and Windows?]
+I've not used it, but have it on good authority that it works very well.
+[Linux, Mac, Windows]

 #### Mind Mapping and Diagramming
 - [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page) -  Great for mapping out a project or idea.
 [Linux, Mac, Windows]